 Madagascar Conservation Officer

-Manitra comes from the Department of Animal Biology at the University of Antananarivo.
-He is a former research assistant with Duke Lemur Center SAVA Conservation and recently a consultant at Lemur Conservation Foundation for 4 years.
-He has collaborated for several years with Dr. Erik Patel.
+Manitra comes from the Department of Animal Biology at the University of Antananarivo where he studied the behavioral ecology of the silky sifaka.
+He is a former research assistant with Duke Lemur Center SAVA Conservation and more recently a consultant at Lemur Conservation Foundation.
 Manitra is inspired by the remarkable biodiversity of his country.